Smile (1975 film): Critical response

 Smile was well received upon release, with praise for the humor, satire and performances.
 Vincent Canby of The New York Times called the film a "pungent surprise, a rollicking satire that misses few of the obvious targets, but without dehumanizing the victims.
 It's an especially American kind of social comedy in the way that great good humor sometimes is used to reveal unpleasant facts instead of burying them."
 Roger Ebert of the Chicago Sun-Times gave the film 3 out of 4 stars, saying that though "Ritchie has so many targets that he misses some and never quite gets back to others," the film still "does a good job of working over the hypocrisy and sexism of a typical beauty pageant."
 John Simon described the film as "funny, sobering, and strong".
 It was one of the few American films screened at the New York Film Festival that was admired by critic Pauline Kael.

 In the years following its release, Smile went on to gain a cult following.
 In 2014, Indiewire listed Smile as one of the "ten great overlooked films from the 1970s."
-IndieWire said the film was "overlooked even within Ritchie’s canon: a gentle, occasionally caustic but mostly warm satire."
-IndieWire called the performances "uniformly top-notch," and said "Subsequent beauty-pageant movies like Drop Dead Gorgeous and Little Miss Sunshine have tended to feel like pale imitations next to it."
+The Playlist said the film was "overlooked even within Ritchie’s canon: a gentle, occasionally caustic but mostly warm satire."
+The site called the performances "uniformly top-notch," and said "Subsequent beauty-pageant movies like Drop Dead Gorgeous and Little Miss Sunshine have tended to feel like pale imitations next to it."

-On Rotten Tomatoes, the film has an approval rating of 100% based on reviews from 17 critics, with an average rating of 7.80/10.
+On Rotten Tomatoes, the film has an approval rating of 100% based on reviews from 18 critics.
+Metacritic, which uses a weighted average, assigned the film a score of 79 out of 100, based on 11 critics, indicating "generally favorable" reviews.